 - Long-term lifecycle maintenance for teams and applications.

 - OpenShift Dedicated

-Of the four versions covered in this article, two are available for customers to deploy in Azure on their own: OpenShift Origin and OpenShift Container Platform.
+Of the four versions covered in this article, only two are available for customers to deploy in Azure: OpenShift Origin and OpenShift Container Platform.

 Origin is an open-source upstream project of OpenShift that's community supported.
 Origin can be installed on CentOS or Red Hat Enterprise Linux (RHEL).